 Hundreds of alumni, employers, and friends are part of the Carthage network.
 They provide students with mentoring and career-building experiences.
 While there are plenty of connections regionally, the Carthage network extends around the world.

 Faculty and Staff

 At Carthage, faculty and staff work with students inside and outside of the classroom to build their skills and guide them throughout their journey.
 From class projects benefiting local communities to on-campus employment to global experiences through J-Term, Carthage faculty and staff are active members of students’ college experiences.

 - Students ask each other for advice all of the time, so trained Career Ambassadors provide accessible, knowledgeable mentorship.

 - Underclass students tend to be more comfortable talking to students closer to their own age or life experience, so Career Ambassadors allow us to extend reach beyond structured events or normal business hours and create a more casual experience for even reluctant students to receive encouragement, referrals, and guidance.

 - Career Ambassadors refer their peers to professional staff for more advanced issues and questions.

 Career Ambassadors are students with a diverse range of majors, campus involvement, and backgrounds who act as paraprofessionals for students across all majors.
-In addition to the development of strong coaching skills, Career Ambassadors help organize events, including the annual Alumni Networking Dinner, career fairs, and workshops.
+In addition to the development of strong coaching skills, Career Ambassadors help organize events, including the annual Aspire Conference, career fairs, and workshops.